 - Facilities: There is a wide range of field equipment including state-of-the-art lab facilities for the analysis of environmental samples, a micromorphology and micropalaeontology suite, a luminescence dating laboratory, and new River Lab which features two experimental flumes and advanced geospatial survey technology for studying river processes.

 * Fieldwork costs are additional to tuition fees.
-In 2016/17, the cost of field trips on this degree programme was approximately £550.
+In 2016/17, the cost of field trips on this degree programme were approximately £550.
+Other bespoke locations vary in price.

-- Individual Research Project (usually in collaboration with a partner organisation) (60 credits)
+- Individual Research Project (60 credits), usually in collaboration with a partner organisation

 - Catchment Science in Practice (30 credits)